Everything You Need to Know About Dermal Fillers*

 Under eye filler is what’s known as tear trough filler.
 If you have problems with dark circles under your eyes, under eye bags, or a pronounced lower eyelid, then under eye fillers can correct these.
 Placed in the under eye area that is deepest, eye filler smooths the skin so that you no longer have these unsightly complaints.

-If you’ve ever wondered how to get rid of frown lines, or how to get rid of smile lines, then this may be your (temporary) answer!
-Injecting fillers into your lines and wrinkles effectively makes them all but disappear, and used in combination with a muscle relaxant such as Botox, you can prevent them from recurring.
+If you’ve ever wondered how to improve frown lines, or how to improve smile lines, then this may be your (temporary) answer!
+Injecting fillers into your lines and wrinkles effectively makes them softer, and used in combination with a muscle relaxant, you can make the result more long lasting.
 Wrinkle fillers can be used in the nasiolabial folds, between the brows, on the forehead, and other areas where wrinkles occur, including the neck.

 Otherwise known as a non-surgical nose job, if your nose has some lumps and bumps that you’d like addressed (rather than a full on nose reshaping) then you may be able to use filler injections to achieve this.
 The fillers will smooth out the bumpy parts temporarily, leaving you with a nice new shape.